CartoDB/carto-vl-training/training-v2/06-cluster.md

     ![resolution](images/training-v2-06-resolution.gif)

+    To learn more about resolution check [this section of our guides](https://carto.com/developers/carto-vl/guides/aggregation-and-data-summaries/#resolution).

 ### Improve Using Cluster Method

 When we aggregate points, we are "combining" them by location, or spatially aggregating them.